Ravencentric/awesome-arr/README.md

 - [Byparr](https://github.com/ThePhaseless/Byparr/) - An alternative to FlareSolverr as a drop-in replacement, built with seleniumbase and FastAPI.
 - [Calendarr](https://github.com/jordanlambrecht/calendarr) - A notification system that sends scheduled Sonarr/Radarr calendar updates to Discord and Slack.
 - [Checkrr](https://github.com/aetaric/checkrr) - Checkrr Scans your library files for corrupt media and replace the files via sonarr and radarr.
-- [Cleanarr](https://github.com/hrenard/cleanarr/) - A small utility tasked to automatically clean radarr and sonarr files over time.
+- [Cleanarr (hrenard)](https://github.com/hrenard/cleanarr/) - A small utility tasked to automatically clean radarr and sonarr files over time.
+- [Cleanarr (se1exin)](https://github.com/se1exin/Cleanarr) - simple UI to help find and delete duplicate and sample files from your Plex server.
 - [Cloud Seeder](https://ipv6.rs/cloudseeder) - 1 click installer and updater for Prowlarr, Lidarr, Radarr, Readarr, Sonarr and Whisparr.
 Also links and connects qBittorrent.
 - [Collectarr](https://github.com/RiffSphere/Collectarr) - A Python script for checking your Radarr database and setting up collection lists.
 Also supports "smart" actor lists based on TMDB.
 - [Crossarr](https://github.com/TMD20/crossarr) - Cross Seed via Arr Programs.